savoirfairelinux/django-vagrant-demo/README.md

 ===

 This is an example Django project integrated with Vagrant for an easy local deployment.
-This is a simple Django project to demonstrates how easy it is to run, from nothing, a new project when it is properly integrated with Vagrant.
+This is a simple Django project to demonstrate how easy it is to run, from nothing, a new project when it is properly integrated with Vagrant.

 Running the project